Use the Azure Storage Emulator for development and testing

-The Microsoft Azure storage emulator provides a local environment that emulates the Azure Blob, Queue, and Table services for development purposes.
-Using the storage emulator, you can test your application against the storage services locally, without creating an Azure subscription or incurring any costs.
-When you're satisfied with how your application is working in the emulator, you can switch to using an Azure storage account in the cloud.
+The Microsoft Azure Storage Emulator is a tool that emulates the Azure Blob, Queue, and Table services for local development purposes.
+You can test your application against the storage services locally without creating an Azure subscription or incurring any costs.
+When you're satisfied with how your application is working in the emulator, switch to using an Azure storage account in the cloud.

-The storage emulator currently runs only on Windows.
-For those considering a storage emulator for Linux, one option is the community maintained, open source storage emulator Azurite.
+The Storage Emulator currently runs only on Windows.
+If you need a Storage Emulator for Linux, one option is the community maintained, open-source Storage Emulator Azurite.

 How the storage emulator works

-The storage emulator uses a local Microsoft SQL Server instance and the local file system to emulate Azure storage services.
-By default, the storage emulator uses a database in Microsoft SQL Server 2012 Express LocalDB.
-You can choose to configure the storage emulator to access a local instance of SQL Server instead of the LocalDB instance.
-For more information, see the Start and initialize the storage emulator section later in this article.
+The Storage Emulator uses a local Microsoft SQL Server 2012 Express LocalDB instance to emulate Azure storage services.
+You can choose to configure the Storage Emulator to access a local instance of SQL Server instead of the LocalDB instance.
+See the Start and initialize the Storage Emulator section later in this article to learn more.

 - Select the Start button or press the Windows key.